ANCC ANP-BC Questions & Answers

 Unlike Central Diabetes Insipidus, Nephrogenic diabetes insipidus is caused by the kidney’s resistance to ADH rather than a deficiency of this hormone.
 This results in a decreased ability of the kidneys to concentrate the urine.
 The disease is rare, but 90% of the known cases are believed to be X-linked, which causes the vasopressing receptor to not function properly.
 The primary symptom of NDI is excessive thirst and excretion of large amount of urine.
 Dehydration is a common complication of the disease.

-User: Ludmilla*****
+User: Doreen*****

-User: Sashenka*****
+User: Tamryn*****

-User: Sasha*****
+User: Tonya*****

-User: Svetlana*****
+User: Yanina*****

-User: Thiago*****
+User: Lyudmila*****

 Features of iPass4sure ANP-BC Exam